AP Sources: Lynn front-runner to become Bills head coach

 BUFFALO, N.Y.
-(AP) — Two people with direct knowledge of the situation have told The Associated Press that Buffalo Bills interim head Anthony Lynn is the clear favorite to take over the job permanently.
+(AP) — Buffalo Bills interim coach Anthony Lynn is the clear favorite to take over the job permanently, two people with direct knowledge of the situation told The Associated Press on Sunday.

 One person called Lynn’s succession to replace Rex Ryan as being “the working plan.”
-Another person said the final decision on general manager Doug Whaley’s recommendation rest with owners Terry and Kim Pegula.
+Another person said the final decision on general manager Doug Whaley’s recommendation rests solely with owners Terry and Kim Pegula.

 Both people spoke to the AP on the condition of anonymity on Sunday because the Bills have not revealed details of their coaching search.